Goddess of the untamed shore

 Thank you for being you.

 Over in Ariadne's Tribe we have a list of recommended books about Minoan spirituality and related topics.
-One of the books from that list that I find myself pointing out frequently to anyone who is interested in Modern Minoan Paganism and/or goddess spirituality (besides my own books, of course) is Charlene Spretnak's classic work Lost Goddesses of Early Greece: A Collection of Pre-Hellenic Myths.
+One of the books from that list that I find myself pointing out frequently to anyone who is interested in Minoan spirituality (besides my own books, of course) is Charlene Spretnak's classic work Lost Goddesses of Early Greece: A Collection of Pre-Hellenic Myths.
 Originally published in 1978, this amazing little volume is still in print, and with good reason.

 Ms. Spretnak addresses herself to nine goddesses, eleven if you count the Moon Triad as three separate ones: Gaia, Pandora, Themis, Aphrodite, the Moon Triad (Artemis, Selene, Hecate), Hera, Athena, Demeter, and Persephone.
-She offers some fascinating information about each one, detailing where they originated, what their early worship was probably like, and how the Hellenes and other later cultures "demoted" them from their original places of honor and power.
-It's both enlightening and a little sad to discover how these goddesses were purposely tarnished over time.
-But this book helps to polish them back to their original glow.

 ...